-You will take an Spanish online written test prior to arrival and a Spanish oral test on the first day of classes.
-Both portions of this test allow for the assessment of a student’s knowledge of the Spanish language and the appropriate placement of the student within the respective class levels.
+Prior to your arrival you will take an online written test, followed by a Spanish oral test before the first day of classes.
+Both portions of this test allow for assessment of knowledge of the Spanish language and the appropriate placement of the student within the respective class levels.
 If a student has not completed the written portion prior to arrival, they can complete both the written and oral portions of the test on the first day of classes.

-On the first day of classes, Expanish staff will provide all new students with more information about the weekly activities.
+When you arrive for your first day of class, along with the other new students, you will be will provided with more information about the weekly activities.
 You can also look forward to a Welcome drink hosted by Expanish Partner School for a chance to socialize with new students.
 Once orientation has completed, the students will be assigned their Spanish level, classroom, professor, and schedule for the week.

 Location & Transportation

 Arriving to a foreign country for the first time can be a scary experience.
 Therefore, Expanish provides several services that will make the first few days in Buenos Aires as smooth as possible.
 If there are any problems upon arrival either at the airport, in the city, or at the selected housing, Expanish staff are always available at the 24/7 emergency number.

 Barcelona International Airport (BCN): Informally called “El Prat”, this is the nearest airport to Barcelona city center.
 The trip to the city center takes about 20 minutes in taxi (about €35) and about 45 minutes by metro (cost of a single journey is €4.50).
 You can also take the Aerobus express bus service (€5.90) which takes about 25 minutes or catch the RENFE train (€4.10) which takes about 30 minutes.

 Alternatively, there are two airports in the Barcelona Area: Girona Airport to the north and Reus Airport to the south.
 Both are about 100km away (or about 1 hour in taxi), and there is no direct benefit to arriving at these airports.